 • Movement disorders fellows and faculty

-The fellow will also gain experience in the conduct of clinical trials through faculty membership in the Huntington Study Group and the Parkinson’s Study Group, and will be heavily involved in the CIRM-sponsored study entitled PRE-CELL, performing HD-specific neurological and functional assessments as well as lumbar punctures.
-Education requirements include participation in case conferences, research meetings, journal clubs, lectures, seminars, symposia, and weekly meetings with faculty mentors.
+The fellow will also gain experience in the conduct of clinical trials through faculty membership in the Huntington Study Group and the Parkinson’s Study Group.
+Education requirements include participation in case conferences, research meetings, journal clubs, lectures, seminars, symposia, and monthly meetings with faculty mentors.

 • Both inpatient and outpatient clinical exposure to a wide variety of movement disorders.

-• Movement Disorder specialties among clinical faculty include Huntington’s disease, Parkinson’s Disease, ataxia, dystonia, tremor, restless legs syndrome, Parkinson's plus syndromes, and botulinum toxin therapy for dystonia, spasticity. and tremor.
+• Movement Disorder clinical and research specialties among clinical faculty include Huntington’s disease, Parkinson’s disease, ataxia, dystonia, tremor, Atypical Parkinsonisms, and Functional Movement Disorders.

-• An HDSA Center of Excellence for family services and research, integrating state-of-the-art care with cutting-edge research.
+• An HDSA Center of Excellence and Parkinson's Foundation Center of Excellence for family services and research, integrating state-of-the-art multidisciplinary care with cutting-edge research.

 • A community-based, multi-ethnic cohort recruited from a very large geographical region, primarily Northern California but including patients from Southern California, Nevada, and other states.